 - 300ml water (six parts)

-1. Measure the washing-up liquid into a container.
+1. Measure the washing-up liquid into a container, such as a jam jar or glass bottle.

 2. Slowly add in the water, being careful not to create too many bubbles at this stage.
 Gently stir the mixture together to combine – a chopstick is perfect for this.